How to buy the right child car seat

 Isofix, i-Size, buckle crunch, booster seats, bases...
 Car seats are confusing.
 Our essential A-Z will guide you through everything you need to know.

 Looking for our child car seat reviews?
 We crash test each car seat reviewed, multiple times, to give you a unique insight into how safe it could be.
 Don't take the risk.
-Access all our child car seat Best Buys and find out the Don't Buys to avoid.
+Access all our best child car seats and find out the Don't Buys to avoid.
 Not a Which? member?
-Sign up today for a £1 trial to access these and thousands of our other independent reviews.
+Join Which? to access these and thousands of our other independent reviews.

 Baby car seat

 An infant carrier, or a baby car seat, is the first car seat you'll buy.
-Also known as a Group 0+ car seat.
+Also known as a Group 0+ car seat, or i-Size baby car seats.
 These car seats are rearward-facing only and are designed to cocoon your baby, protecting their head, bones and internal organs from the forces of a crash.

 Before you buy your child car seat, make sure it passes our tough crash tests.
 We test each car seat in a front crash and a side-impact crash, in tests harsher than the standards call for.

-Best Buy baby car seats – see which models passed our tough crash tests
+Best baby car seats – see which models passed our tough crash tests

 Backless booster seats

-A backless booster seat provides such little protection for your child's head or side in a crash, that we do not recommend using them, especially with younger children.
+A backless booster seat provides such minimal protection for your child's head or side in a crash that we do not recommend using them, especially with younger children.
 A backless booster seat can seem like a cheap and easy option and they are perfectly legal to use, but the serious risk of injury far outweighs any convenience factors.

-Watch the backless booster seat crash test video here to see what could happen.
+Watch the backless booster seat crash test video to see what could happen.

 We'd recommend using a high-backed booster seat.
 If your current high-backed booster seat can be converted to a booster cushion, we don't recommend doing this.

-Belt guides are coloured indicators on each seat to help you install your car seat correctly when using the car's adult seat belt to attach it to your car.
+Belt guides are coloured indicators on each car seat to help you install it correctly when using the car's adult seat belt to attach it to your car.

 It's vital you get the belt routing correct, as the belt guiding is designed to direct the force of a crash away from your child's body, to reduce the risk of injury.

-There are two different types depending on what stage seat you are fitting.
+There are two different types, depending on what stage of seat you are fitting:

 Belt guides - blue

-Car seats that are installed rearward-facing, using the car's adult seatbelt, have blue-coloured belt guides to show you where the seatbelt should be threaded to hold the seat securely.
+Car seats that are installed rearward-facing, using the car's adult seatbelt, have blue belt guides to show you where the seatbelt should be threaded to hold the seat securely.

 Clear instructions must be printed on the side of each car seat seat to help you, and we'd always recommend using this as well as watching any manufacturer videos on how to install your car seat correctly.